How to Declutter Your Home In 6 Easy Steps

 Decluttering your entire home at once can be overwhelming.

-Begin with a small, manageable area like the living room or kitchen.
-This allows you to experience a sense of accomplishment and motivates you to continue.
+Begin with a small, manageable area, like the living room or kitchen.
+This will allow you to experience a sense of accomplishment and motivate you to continue.

 Step 3: Edit and Organize